5 Tips to Improve Customer Service This Holiday Seasons

 1. CRM for personalization70% of buying experiences of customers depends on how they are treated.
 The edge of the personalized service delivers a huge return, with customer loyalty and also lasting relationship.
 80% of companies believe they deliver superior quality customer service.
 8% people think these same companies actually provide 'superior' service.
 Hence, it is a very tight race for retailers to be in the common 8 percent, where not only they presume of providing superior quality customer service, but even customers share a similar view.
 CRM software helps a lot with its data point to serve personalized services which improve customer services.
 Almost 9 out of 10 US customers in a survey said they would pay more to ensure superior customer service.
 During the holiday season, providing personalized guidance on the purchase, also providing special holiday discounts on the product of customer’s choice, increases trust quotient of the company.
 54% of shoppers will purchase products left in shopping carts if those products are offered at a lower price.
 There is no substitution to knowledgeable human service; hence, personalization is the key to success of the company

 2. Dependable Live chat67% person hung up the phone out of frustration that they could not talk to a real person.
 (Source: Helpscout) The same can be interpreted as customers look forward to human engagement and not mechanic conversation.
 People prefer either telephonic or live chat.
-Hence, the company should have dynamic and live chat which reduces many layers and provide competent guidance to consumers who are looking for help or information.
+Hence, the company should have a dynamic and live chat which reduces many layers and provide competent guidance to consumers who are looking for help or information.
 49% of consumers prefer to ask their questions via live chat for the simple reason- No wait-time or queuing up on the phone for the turn and above all the live chat is 'an emotional connection that strengthens the bond between the company and the customer'.
 Someone shopping online itself indicates that they are looking for quicker purchases and even quicker answers.
 Do you think emails and telephones can be that quick?
 Well, the representatives usually help the customers to complete the purchase process by suggesting a better product, giving detailed information about the selected product or solving a simple query regarding the delivery dates.
 A few minutes interaction and a big purchase, any business would love it.
 75% of customers believe it takes longer to reach out to a real person and the same rises during the holiday season due to heavy rush, in such time providing proactive and live chat in minimal time would add to the happy quotient of the customers.

 3. Smooth Process28% of shoppers will abandon their shopping cart if presented with unexpected shipping costs.
 (Nchannel) In rush season, these percentage means huge business loss or a fallback and can also dent the routine business.
 Hence, it is compulsory that ecommerce portal is customer friendly and does not take long for users to complete the purchase.
 Special focus should be on reducing a number of steps and, more importantly, making the financial transaction step more secure.
 The research from the 2013 British Retail Consortium (BRC) Retail Crime Survey reports that incidents of fraud are up 15% year on year with the majority of retail fraud committed online.
 Hence, assurance to customers of secured transactions will help Gain customer’s loyalty.